AriFordsham/GHCWiki/attic/building/build-system/new.md

 - Other parts of the build system are in `mk/*.mk` and `rules/*.mk`.

-## Idiom: stub makefiles
+## Idiom: stub makefiles and standard targets (e.g. "all" and "clean")

 It's all very well having a single giant `Makefile` that knows how to build everything in the right order, but sometimes you want to build just part of the system.
 When working on GHC itself, we might want to build just the compiler, for example.
 In the recursive **make** system we would do `cd ghc` and then `make`.
-In the non-recursive system we can still achieve this by specifying the target with something like \`make ghc/stage1/build/ghc\`, but that's not so convenient.
+In the non-recursive system we could still achieve this by specifying the target with something like \`make ghc/stage1/build/ghc\`, but that's not so convenient.

-Our second idiom therefore is to have a tiny stub `Makefile` in each directory whose job it is to invoke the main `Makefile` specifying the appropriate target(s) for that directory.
+Our second idiom therefore supports the `cd ghc; make` idiom, just as with recursive make.
+To achieve this we put tiny stub `Makefile` in each directory whose job it is to invoke the main `Makefile` specifying the appropriate target(s) for that directory.
 These stub `Makefiles` follow a simple pattern: